Easy Book Clip - See Medallion Designs

 magazines and more.

-Avid readers become infatuated with its simplicity and ease of use.
+Avid readers enjoy its simplicity, hands free reading and ease of use.

 Book Holder